openrewrite/rewrite-docs/tutorials/automatically-fix-checkstyle-violations.md

 At this point, you're ready to fix Checkstyle policy violations by running `mvn rewrite:run` or `gradlew rewriteRun`.

 {% hint style="info" %}
-Rewrite can be configured to use different checkstyle policies than your Checkstyle plugin.
+OpenRewrite can be configured to use different checkstyle policies than your Checkstyle plugin.
 Follow the "No Checkstyle Plugin" instructions to override the location of the checkstyle configuration file.
 {% endhint %}

 ### No Checkstyle Plugin